bennettcolecohen/stytch-svelte-kit/README.md

 In your `.env` file, you'll need to set the `STYTCH_PROJECT_ID` and `STYTCH_SECRET`.
 We don't need the public token because not using any frontend sdk.

+A few more notes for you:
+- In your `.env` file, you'll need to set the `STYTCH_PROJECT_ID` and `STYTCH_SECRET`.
+We don't need the public token because not using any frontend sdk.
+- We use a stytch singleton in `lib/server` and added a path alias in `svelte.config.js`.
+In svelte kit, this is a reserved directory for anything you want to only be on the server.
+- There are bunch of tailwind/ui things in this project just to get some nice defaults.
+If you want a good way to scaffold a svelte kit project with nice path aliases and tailwind, you can use this (https://www.shadcn-svelte.com/docs/installation)[https://www.shadcn-svelte.com/docs/installation].